Here is a SIMPLE DESCRIPTION OF THE FERMENTATION TO DISTILLATION STAGE for making Tequila:

 After the first distillation, the alcohol level rises from the 4-7% range to 25%.
 Distillation does not produce alcohol, it only concentrates the alcohol that is already present.
 Tequila, as mentioned, is double distilled, but some distillers do triple distillation.
 Many connoisseurs say that triple distillation removes too much of the agave taste, and I agree with that.
 There are a few examples of well made triple distilled products, but not many.
 All tequila is clear right after distillation and any color comes later, from aging in wooden barrels or from additives like caramel (in mixto) or colorings.
 Before bottling, most tequila is filtered through activated carbon or cellulose filters.

 Carlos Camarena and a few others do not dilute tequila with water.
+I know Camarena does this with his El Tesoro line.
 This gives it more body and a silky texture.
 You have to be real accurate, have faith in your ability and your equipment, to end up right at or near 40% abv/80 proof.
 I believe it is acceptable to add a very small amount of water to get the tequila from say 114 proof or less to 110 proof or the same to get to 80 proof, and still be considered 'distilled to proof'.
 The limits are +-.5% abv except for the limits of 35% abv Minimum and 55% Max.
 The US requires all Tequila to be imported and sold at 80 proof and the legal maximum limit in order to call it Tequila is 55% abv or 110 proof.
 Fermentation and Distillation is a science and an art, and some do it better than others.

 Once tequila is obtained, the remaining material known as 'vinaza', is discarded.
 Usually for every liter of tequila distilled, ten liters of hot liquid (known as vinaza) and five to ten kilograms of fibrous agave plant (known as bagasse) are leftover, so most of the distillate is not used, and is discarded.
 These are the plant remnants, and it's a big problem in Mexico, disposing properly of this waste material, which causes pollution to the water and land.
 Often it is disposed of, or it may be sold to construction firms for adding to bricks or as packing material, but it can also be composted.
 There is also a potential but under-utilized market for paper and textiles using these agave fibres.
 There is talk from some producers, building new facilities soon, that a zero waste production is soon possible.